pearl-core/pearl/README.md

     / (package root)
     │
-    ├── pearl-metadata (optional directory)
+    ├── pearl-config   (optional directory)
     ├── module/        (contains third-party code)
     └── (additional package content)

-Then, you just need to modify the metadata scripts in order to integrate the third-party project inside Pearl environment.
+Then, you just need to modify the config scripts in order to integrate the third-party project inside Pearl environment.

 To see examples of Pearl packages from third-party projects take a look at the